jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 In 2013 I started at Syrinx Consulting as a customer–facing Senior Software Engineer where I contracted with dozens of companies all around the US.
-We worked on everything from turning back–of–a–napkin sketches into shipping products all the way up to enterprise development.
-I like working directly with clients so I got involved with sales engineering, project discovery/scoping, and building teams.
+We turned ideas into shipping products and scaled services to millions of users.

-In 2016 I was made an associate partner and, in addition to hands–on development, began acting as a team lead and project manager.
+In 2016 I was made an associate partner and, in addition to hands–on development, was involved in sales engineering, project discovery/scoping, putting teams together, and acting as a project lead and product manager.

 In 2022 Syrinx was acquired by DeWinter Group and began operating as Maris Consulting.